K1ZaTo/project.three.cc/README.md

 # project.three.cc
-Student project by Shuuji Tozaki @Portland State University Graphic Design For educational purposes only
+Student project by Shuuji Tozaki @Portland State University Graphic Design.
+For educational purposes only.
+Code sourced from W3 Schools and YouTube.
-Not affiliateted with JPEGMAFIA in any capacity whatsoever
+Not affiliateted with JPEGMAFIA in any capacity whatsoever.